CALL US: +44 (0)20 8004 3492

 For non-US nationals working in the US under an L1 visa, they may be looking to bring their spouse and children to live with them.
 This, in turn, may raise the question of whether an L1 dependent can work in the US.

-An L2 visa allows an L1 employee to be accompanied by his or her spouse, as well as any unmarried children under the age of 21.
+An L2 visa allows an L1 employee to be accompanied by their spouse, as well as any unmarried children under the age of 21.
 Such family members may seek admission in the L2 nonimmigrant classification and, if approved, generally will be granted the same period of stay as the L1 intra-company transferee.

 L1 visa holders entering the US to establish a new office will be allowed a maximum initial stay of one year.
 All other qualified employees will be allowed a maximum initial stay of three years.